LOVE TRAVEL ENGLAND

 Picture

 This.
 Hill.
-Is.
+Was.
 A. Bitch.
-Probably takes a good thirty minutes to bumble down.
+It took me a good thirty minutes to hobble down.

 Picture